GreptimeTeam/docs/docs/nightly/en/user-guide/operations/deploy-on-kubernetes/deploy-greptimedb-cluster.md

 kubectl port-forward svc/greptimedb-frontend 4003:4003 -n greptimedb-cluster > connections.out &
 ```

-Then you can use MySQL client to [connect to the cluster](/getting-started/quick-start/mysql.md#connect).
+Then you can use the MySQL client to [connect to the cluster](/getting-started/quick-start/mysql.md#connect).